nebari-dev/nebari-docs/docs/docs/getting-started/installing-nebari.md

 ### Nebari Init and Guided Init

+Nebari Init create and initialize your Nebari configuration.
+Guided init does the same but user can have different experience while running it (more enhanced).

-You can run help command for init to check for all the arguments and options available for it.
+You can pass the `--help` flag to the `init` command to check all the arguments and options available for it.

 ```bash
 nebari init --help